Ex-controller charged with embezzling from Connecticut hedge fund

 According to court papers, the wire transfer instructions "did not correspond to any legitimate payments or investments necessary to Contrarian Capital's business."

-The papers refer to two specific transfers in August 2013 totaling $2.41 million, that supposedly went to a partnership account owned by Herzing and his former wife.
+The papers refer to two specific transfers in August 2013 totalling $2.41 million (1.50 million pounds), that supposedly went to a partnership account owned by Herzing and his former wife.

 Herzing embezzled about $12 million from Contrarian, but current and former clients will bear no losses or costs resulting from his activity, a person familiar with the matter said.